hackable/sp1-defi-settlement/README.md

 4) Update the on-chain roots (batch proof)
 - Call your Solidity `updateRoot(proof, publicValues)` (see `contracts/Ledger.sol`).
 - The contract verifies the proof and requires `prevFilledRoot` in `publicValues` to equal the stored `filledRoot`, then updates both `balancesRoot` and `filledRoot` to the new values.
+- The SP1 proof also commits `cancellationsRoot` and binds to the on‑chain view; batches cannot ignore newly canceled orders.
 - This uses the SP1 proof from step 1, not the Merkle proof.

 5) Withdraw (membership proof)